abhipsaMisra/CSCE670_Information_Search_and_Retrieval/pa2-twitter-based-graph-and-pageRank/readme.txt

 * Correctly parsing @mentions in a tweet is error-prone.
 Use the entities field.

 Compile and Run:
-Place the code and the pagerank.json file in the same path and run Python pageRank.py
+Clone the src and data folders, navigate to src folder and run Python pageRank.py

 Output: